-WHEREAS, the federal government is unable to adequately manage its public lands, and continues to lose money in its land management efforts;
+WHEREAS, the federal government is unable to adequately manage its public lands, {and } continues to lose money in its land management efforts, and produces negative consequences for Utah's communities, as discussed above;

-WHEREAS, the state of Utah is regularly regarded as one of the best-managed states in the country and, because of this proven track record, seeks to obtain control over certain federally owned public land within its borders; and
+WHEREAS, the state of Utah is regularly regarded as one of the best-managed states in the country and, because of this proven track record, seeks to obtain control over certain federally {owned}controlled public land within its borders; and

-WHEREAS, by obtaining control of federal land in Utah, the state could ensure appropriate conservation, secure public access, encourage multiple use, grow the economy, and sustain proper land management:
+WHEREAS, by obtaining control of {federal land} certain public lands in Utah, the state could ensure appropriate conservation, secure public access, encourage multiple use, grow the economy, and sustain proper land management:

-NOW, THEREFORE, BE IT RESOLVED that the Legislature of the state of Utah, the Governor concurring therein, strongly encourages appropriate executive branch agencies to pursue all means of legislative and legal efforts to secure the transfer and control of public lands within the state of Utah to the state of Utah in accordance with Utah Code Title 63L, Chapter 6, Transfer of Public Lands Act.
+NOW, THEREFORE, BE IT RESOLVED that the Legislature of the state of Utah, the Governor concurring therein, strongly {encourages appropriate executive branch agencies to pursue all means of legislative and legal efforts to secure} urges our federal executive agencies to do all that they can to promote the transfer of control over Utah's public lands to state management.

+BE IT FURTHER RESOLVED that the Legislature and the Governor strongly urge our federal delegation and Congress to take necessary legislative steps to ensure the transfer {and}of control of Utah's public lands {within the state of Utah to the state of Utah in accordance with Utah Code, Title 63L, Chapter 6, Transfer of Public Lands Act}to state management.

-BE IT FURTHER RESOLVED that, in the absence of satisfactory legislative {process} progress, the Legislature and the Governor demand a methodical, provident, effective, and appropriate approach to assert a cause of action with the United States Supreme Court under the Court's original jurisdiction of conflicts between the states and the United States no later than December 1, 2017.
+BE IT FURTHER RESOLVED that, in the absence of satisfactory federal legislative and executive progress, the Legislature and the Governor demand a methodical, provident, effective, and appropriate approach to prepare to assert a cause of action with the United States Supreme Court under the Court's original jurisdiction of conflicts between the states and the United States no later than December 1, 2017.